 Of course, the petaled models that “pose” for us will depend upon the grace of the weather but, by late-March, my Red Belly Ranch often sports both Texas and sandyland bluebonnets, wine cups, Indian paintbrush, Indian blanket, antelope horn and other milkweed, false garlic, slim-pod milk vetch, fringed puccoon, spiderwort, wild-plains indigo, phlox, vervain, verbena, fleabane, evening primrose -— and then some.

-Come and join me for a full day of fragrant focal fun! ~ MAXIMUM EIGHT (8) ATTENDEES for each of the two workshops
+Come and join me for a full day of fragrant focal fun! ~ MAXIMUM EIGHT (8) ATTENDEES for each of the four workshops

 YOUR WORKSHOP INCLUDES: